george-hawkins/pololu-romi-jetbot/README.md

 And just choose look what's in stock and seems like good value - I chose TSW-116-08-F-D-RA.

+**Update:** just order the header as part of the Pololu order - 2x40 pin - <https://www.pololu.com/product/2668>

 ---

 While not in the BOM they stick down the WiFi module with what looks like polyimide tape, i.e. temperature resistant and non-conductive tape - <https://www.adafruit.com/product/3057>